 Note: some Chromebooks can struggle with projects that are longer than 10minutes or that use very large (e.g. 4K) video files, so we recommend keeping projects short.

-First, start a Create project.
-Then you can add video, image or audio files to your project as follows:
+First, start a project.
+Then you can add video, image or audio files to it as follows:

 1. Click Add Media

-In the left hand menu of your Create project, click Add Media:
+In the left-hand menu of your Create project, click the plus icon or Add Media: